Computation of Scattering Matrices and their Derivatives for Waveguides

 We conclude that

-$(\Delta_{E_j}-\lambda)$ acts on each summand by $-\frac{\partial^2}{\partial x^2} -\lambda+\mu_j,$ and the $\mu_j$ are the, not necessarily distinct, Neumann eigenvalues of $\Delta_\Gamma,$ enumerated in ascending order and repeated with multiplicity taken into account.
-We shall henceforth refer to each of the summands as \textbf{modes}. $\Delta_{E_j}-\lambda$ acts on each mode as multiplication by $\xi^2-\lambda+\mu_j$ in the spectral representation. \\ \\ The integral kernel for the Neumann resolvent on a half-line comes about after a simple calculation.
-If we take the domain be $\mathbb{R}_+$ with Neumann boundary conditions at $0,$ the kernel of the resolvent is of the form
+$(\Delta_{E_j}-\lambda)$ acts on each direct summand in~(\ref{sepvar2}) by $-\frac{\partial^2}{\partial x^2} -\lambda+\mu_j,$ and the $\mu_j$ are the, not necessarily distinct, Neumann eigenvalues of $\Delta_\Gamma,$ enumerated in ascending order and repeated with multiplicity taken into account.
+We shall henceforth refer to each of the summands in Equation~\ref{sepvar2} as \textbf{modes}. $\Delta_{E_j}-\lambda$ acts on each mode as multiplication by $\xi^2-\lambda+\mu_j$ in the Fourier spectral representation (after an application of the Fourier transform). \\ \\ The Schwartz Kernel Theorem proves existence and uniqueness of an integral kernel for the Neumann resolvent on a half-line and comes about after a simple calculation.
+See~\cite[Page 22]{tetgen} for an explicit calculation.
+If we take the domain be $\mathbb{R}_+$ with Neumann boundary conditions at $0,$ the kernel of the resolvent will be of the form

 We should take note of the fact that when $x \neq y$ the kernel is holomorphic when defined as a function of $\lambda$ in the branch of the square root where $\mathrm{Im}(\sqrt{\lambda})>0$.
 The anti-diagonal doesn't cause problems, because $x$ and $y$ are non-negative.
 Due to the ellipticity of $(\Delta-\lambda),$ elliptic boundary regularity can be invoked to show that the resolvent kernel is smooth away from the diagonal also. \\ \\ The resolvent for $\Delta_{E},$ written as it is in (\ref{sepvar1}), can now be written as